GeorgeEliotArchive/george-eliot-weimar/README.md

 6. After updating the **Dublin Core** items:
    - Go to **Item Type Metadata** and enter the name of the resource into **Original Format** (this name should be the same as the name of the file in the project Box folder).
    - Upload the media resource under **Files** and click **Save Changes**.

+7. Make sure that all changes made are reflected manually in the GeoStory project as well.
+To make changes, simply login to the GeoStory project and manually make updates, implementing any modifications you made in Omeka.

 **Important**: If you change a media item, make sure to update `Creator`, `Source`, `Rights`, `Format`, and `Identifier`.
 If you add a new item to a given date, adjust **Type** values accordingly.